Jodel/Jodel-Backend-Challenge/README.md

 ## Adding MongoDB

-Write an API endpoint for saving a JSON object in MongoDB (which can be running in a Docker Container).
+Write an API endpoint for saving a JSON object in MongoDB.
+Mongo DB should be running in a Docker Container.

 - Input:
   - JSON Object